 One of the cool things about the World Handicap System is we can see all of our scores right in front of us – and we can see exactly which are counting towards our index.

-England Golf’s software, whether on desktop or in the My England Golf app, helpfully picks out the best eight out of our last 20 rounds and highlights them in a green circle.
+Software, whether on desktop or through a digital app, helpfully picks out the best eight out of our last 20 rounds and highlights them in a green circle.
 Others do something similar.

 But being able to pour over our performances has also revealed what many golfers think to be an anomaly.
 Namely that there is a score on our chart that is lower than one of the eight that’s currently counting.